SAP-samples/btp-resource-consumption-monitor/README.md

 npm run build
 ```

-This will create a `/workzone/package.zip` file.
+This will create a `/workzone/package.zip` file which you can download to your local machine to use in step 2 below.

 #### Step 2.Deploy the package
 In the **Work Zone Site Manager**, open the `Channel Manager` and: